 Need a break?
 Let’s relax with a soothing cup of robo-tea!
 This dating sim is about consideration and designed for self-soothing.
 In this all-robot world you’re Galine, a guardbot who’s been given a curious task… Through the path you choose, learn more about the bots around you and go on a cute, calm date!

 robo-tea:2ndServing! is a dating sim about polyamorous relationships and communication.
 In this game you are Cors, a cute bot who works to make sure the all-robot planet Verdande runs smoothly.
 This time, xe’s helping out a special event, and is preparing to meet (and date) xir favourite musicians!

 Snapshot is a semi-autobiographical ‘snapshot’ of my personal journey towards realising and accepting my sexuality.
 This game encourages the player to interact with the bedroom of a teenage girl, with each interaction unlocking the next section of narrative.
 The game explores the importance of the media we consume in the formation of our identities, even in ways we don’t completely understand, as well as the other internal and external factors that can guide us towards determining who we are.

 Squad Force Heroes is a tabletop roleplaying game about squads of transforming superheroes, inspired by shows like Power Rangers and Sailor Moon.
 Players collaboratively build their crimefighting squad together, and then take turns narrating their actions with each other using a deck of playing cards and a series of simple roleplaying prompts.
 Squad Force Heroes is part of the “Opening the Horse” series of games that attempt to communicate queer rhetoric through game systems and concealing fictions.

-The Great Unfriending: A Field Guide to Surviving Digital Networks
+The Great Unfriending: A Player’s Handbook